nicholasdbrady/cookbook/src/content/blog/getting-started-with-phi-3.md

 Before you dive into using Phi-3, you'll need to set up an Azure account if you don't already have one.
 Visit the Azure website and follow the sign-up instructions.

 #### Step 2: Access the Azure AI Model Catalog
 Once your account is set up, navigate to the [Azure AI Model Catalog](https://aka.ms/try-phi3) where you'll find the Phi-3 model(s) listed.
-You can also browse the 1500+ models available including, Meta, Mistral, Cohere and many more.
+You can also browse more than 1500+ frontier and open models from LLM providers including: HuggingFace, Meta, Mistral, Cohere and many more.

 ![Phi-3 quality](https://github.com/nicholasdbrady/cookbook/blob/main/src/assets/try-phi-3.png?raw=true)

 #### Step 3: Deploy to an online managed endpoint
 You can deploy to a real-time endpoint from here directly!
 Optionally, you can use the Azure AI Generative AI SDK to deploy any model from the model catalog.
 [Here](https://github.com/MicrosoftDocs/azure-docs/blob/main/articles/ai-studio/how-to/deploy-models-open.md) is an example you can follow.
-Under Versions, if you select the elipses (...) under the Properties column, you can find the recommended virtual machine skus to run Phi-3:
+Under Versions, if you select the elipses (...) under the Properties column, you can find the recommended virtual machine skus within Azure Machine Learning to run Phi-3 in the cloud:
 `Standard_NC6s_v3`, `Standard_NC12s_v3`, `Standard_NC24s_v3`, `Standard_ND40rs_v2`, `Standard_NC24ads_A100_v4`, `Standard_NC48ads_A100_v4`, `Standard_NC96ads_A100_v4`, `Standard_ND96asr_v4`, `Standard_ND96amsr_A100_v4`.
-> **Note**: phi-3-mini is a small model, so smaller VMs will do for this demo.
+> **Note**: `phi-3-mini-instruct` is small enough to run on a local device, so smaller VMs will work for this demo.

 [Return to top](#top)
 ### Call an Azure Online Managed Endpoint
-Instead of fine-tuning the model, which can be complex for beginners, you might want to immediately start using the Phi-3 model through an Azure Managed Online Endpoint.
+You can immediately start using the Phi-3 model through an Azure Managed Online Endpoint.
 Azure Managed Online Endpoints allow you to deploy your models as a web service easily, so you can send data to your model and receive predictions in return.

-Here's a simple walkthrough on how you call the Phi-3 Online Managed Endpoint:
+Now that we've got the endpoint up and running, next we will walk through how to call the endpoint:

 [Return to top](#top)
 #### Make sure you have the following prerequisites:
 - An Azure Machine Learning workspace
-- The `requirements.txt` Python packages installed
+- The `requirements.txt` [Python packages](https://github.com/nicholasdbrady/cookbook/blob/main/examples/phi-3/requirements.txt) installed
 - An instance of the Phi-3 model deployed to an Online Endpoint

 In this step, we are importing the necessary libraries. `MLClient` is the main class that we use to interact with Azure AI. `DefaultAzureCredential` and `InteractiveBrowserCredential` are used for authentication purposes.
 The `os` library is used to access environment variables.